brownplt/B2T2/TableAPI.md

 Displays an `Image` of a histogram of values in the named column, which must contain numeric data. `n` indicates the width of bins in the histogram.

-### Notes

-- `pie-chart` in Bootstrap Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
-- `bar-chart` in Bootstrap Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
-- `freq-bar-chart` in CS111 Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
-- `box-chart` in CS111 Pyret has similar constraints on its inputs and outputs, so that function is not presented here.

 ## `scatterPlot :: t:Table * c1:ColName * c2:ColName -> i:Image`

 Displays an `Image` of a scatter plot from the given table. `c1` names the column in `t` to use for x-values, and `c2` names the column in `t` to use for y-values.
 Both columns must contain `Number` values.